-The patent system today in the US is a result of multiple decisions and verdicts that shaped the course of history for patent laws.
+The patent system that exists today in the US is a result of multiple decisions and verdicts that shaped the course of history for patent laws.
 Some decisions were minorly significant, while others had a major impact and changed laws on patentability and how patents were perceived.

 Not just this, there were few other noteworthy patent infringement cases in the history of US patent laws too, which shaped the decisions on – the invalidation of patents (in case they’re vague), the scenarios in which an injunction could (and could not) be issued, the difference between the repair and reconstruction of a patented product, and most importantly, the doctrine of patent exhaustion and its scope.